rsmith-github/algorithms_fun/python/leetcode75/12-container-with-most-water.md

 # Solution

-- two pointer
+- keep track of current max area
-- sort the list
+- two pointer while loop
-- if sum eq k, increment ops variable, move both pointers
+- if left bar is lower or equal to right bar, calculate area and move left pointer
-- if less, move left pointer
+- if right bar is lower or equal to left bar, calculate area and move right pointer
-- if more, move right pointer
+- update max area

 # Time / Space complexity
-- Log-Linear O(n log n) because of sort function
+- Linear O(n)
 - O(1)